canwe/blog/_posts/2009-07-08-how-to-change-xampp-server-port.md

 1. Stop the XAMPP server, if it is running already.
 2. Open the file **[XAMPP Installation Folder]/apache/conf/httpd.conf**.
 3. Now search for the string `Listen 80` (I'm assuming that your XAMPP was using the port 80.
-Otherwise, just search for the string 'Listen').
+Otherwise, just search for the string 'Listen'Â).
 This is the port number which XAMPP uses.
 Change this 80 to any other number which you prefer.
-4. Then search for the string `ServerName` and update the port number there also.
+4. Then search for the string `ServerName`Â and update the port number there also.
 5. Now save and re-start XAMPP server and you are done.

 ## Why do we need to change the port number?